Vellarikkai Kootu / Cucumber Stew

 Vellarikkai Kootu in a bowl

-Taste wise these taste more or like the chow chow (Choyote squash).
+Taste-wise wise these taste more like the chow chow (Choyote squash).
 I also freeze the excess cucumbers and use them later to make this kootu.
-This is a very comforting kootu with minimal ingredients and tastes great with rice and dollop of nei (ghee) on top.
-This is my recipe for the alphabet V under the category regional.
+This is a very comforting kootu with minimal ingredients and tastes great with rice and a dollop of nei (ghee) on top.
+This is my recipe for the alphabet V under the category Regional.

 Vellarikkai plants